 Rehabilitation Sciences is an interdisciplinary field of study that investigates theories and practices that contribute to improving the quality of life of individuals who have functional limitations caused by physical impairments.
-The mission of the Doctor of Philosophy (PhD) in Rehabilitation Sciences program is to educate the next generation of faculty scholars (teachers and researchers) to advance knowledge in rehabilitation sciences and prepare them to educate future rehabilitation health care professionals.
+The mission of the Doctor of Philosophy (PhD) in Rehabilitation Sciences program is to educate students to become faculty scholars (teachers and researchers), leaders and innovators in rehabilitation science to advance knowledge about factors and process that contribute to physical disability and how they can be reversed or minimized through rehabilitation.